 The Northern Germanic people lived in Scandinavia, and their language birthed the modern languages of Norse, Swedish, and many more.
 The Eastern Germanic tribes diffused into many other (mostly Slavic) tribes, and their languages mostly disappeared.

 The Western Germanic tribes settled in Germany and the Netherlands.
 From their language, Dutch and German were birthed.
 This shared origin, combined with the fact that the two countries are located relatively close to each other (some even think the Netherlands is part of Germany), gives us some very clear reasons why the two languages might be similar.

 “But how similar are Dutch and German exactly?”, I hear you ask.

 Of the west Germanic languages, Dutch and German are the most connected.
-Let’s look at a few words as an example (pronunciation between brackets).
+Let’s look at a few words as examples (pronunciation between brackets).

 |Hond (hɔnt)||Hund (hʊnt)||Dog (dɒg)|

 Many similarities are visible.
 Although the spelling might be quite different sometimes, the pronunciation changes very little.
 When looking at some of the words, you can even see similarities with English.
 So this means that the two languages are exactly the same, right?

 Well, not exactly.
 These, and many other words, might be very similar to each other, but that does not mean all words are.
 There are many words that are not similar at all.
 As a rule of thumb, most Dutch words are more similar to English than German words.